We will not tolerate the abuse of children or adults in any form.

 All who hold positions of leadership within the Chaplaincy – chaplain and other clergy, readers, assistant ministers and wardens, as well as all who have overall responsibility for work with children or young people or vulnerable adults will be required to submit evidence that they have no history which may make them unsuitable for that role.
-This will include police checks from all countries in which they have resided for longer than 6 months.
+This will include police checks from all countries in which they have resided for longer than 6 months in the last 10 years.
 If police checks are not possible, or are not considered adequate, then they will need references from a supervising authority.

 All who work with children or young people or vulnerable adults, or are in positions of responsibility in the chaplaincy, must undergo safeguarding training.
 This includes members of the Church Council.

 The chaplaincy chooses to use the training available at

 There will be additional training for those who have special responsibility for work with children or young people, when we will invite visiting trainers.